Ms Sarah Rosen

-I am currently a Teaching Fellow in the Anthropology Department, conducting lectures and tutorials on hominin evolution for the Human Evolution and Diversity module.
-I also provide guest lectures for the Forensic Anthropology module on the socio-political contexts of Humanitarian Forensic Action.
+I also conduct lectures on hominin evolution for the Human Evolution and Diversity module and provide guest lectures for the Forensic Anthropology module on HFA at Durham University, and for the Continuing Education programme at Fairleigh Dickinson University.

-I received my BA in Anthropology with merit from State University of New York at Geneseo in 2013, with a concentration in biological anthropology and bioarchaeology.
-I then received my MSc in Palaeopathology with merit from Durham University in 2016, with a dissertation entitled The Problematic Epidemiology of Venereal Syphilis: A Comprehensive Appraisal of the New World Evidence for Treponemal Infection which received distinction.
+I received my BA in Anthropology from State University of New York at Geneseo in 2013, with a concentration in biological anthropology and bioarchaeology.
+I then received my MSc in Palaeopathology from Durham University in 2016, with a dissertation entitled The Problematic Epidemiology of Venereal Syphilis: A Comprehensive Appraisal of the New World Evidence for Treponemal Infection.
 This research focused on published bioarchaeological evidence of syphilis in the New World, and critically examined the subjective, colonial lens through which much of human osteological research has been undertaken.
+My PhD research, also conducted at Durham University, proposed a heuristic to improve ethical practice in forensic anthropology and shift our understanding of HFA to a transformative justice model.

 - Forensic Anthropology